wustl-pctg/ProWS/README.md

   * Bump pedigree on failures
   * Record number of failures until success?
   * Do we need to record pedigrees at failure?
+* Implement compare and swap
+  * Basically the same as trylock, right?
 * Add porr::mutex
   * No record/replay functionality
   * Locking failure suspends the fiber